• g2 badge

 flaus product promotion popup

-Instead of a generic “sign-up-for-our-newsletter” message, this product popup promotes the item to the visitor who has viewed that product before.
-So, it won’t appear, for example, if you visit the site for the first time.
+This next campaign (a popup for driving traffic) is different.
+Instead of a generic "sign-up-for-our-newsletter" message, this product popup promotes the item to the visitor who has viewed that product before.
+So it won't appear, for example, if you visit the site for the first time.
+The visitor can just click Shop Now and go straight to the product:

-product promotion popup
+product promotion popup for returning visitors

-You just need to add your chosen product page to campaign display settings in your popup app, for example:
+Showing products to returning visitors like that is easy to do with page targeting.
+You just need to add your chosen product page to campaign display settings in your popup app:

-page targeting
+page targeting settings in Wisepops

 See how to do page targeting

-Another advantage of this product promotion popup is the unusual position—zero interference with the browsing experience.
+Another advantage of this product promotion popup is the unusual position: zero interference with the browsing experience.
+Many businesses, especially ecommerce websites, advertise products with similar campaigns shown in unusual positions.

 dolce gabbana popup box